qarmin/czkawka/README.md

 You don't need to have any additional libraries for CLI Czkawka
 #### GUI Requirements
 ##### Linux
-For Czkawka GUI you need to have at least GTK 3.22.
+For Czkawka GUI you need to have at least GTK 3.22 and also Alsa installed(for finding broken music files).
 It should be installed by default on all the most popular distros.
 ##### Windows
 `czkawka_gui.exe` extracted from zip file `windows_czkawka_gui.zip` needs to have all files inside around, because use them.